thomasduft/openiddict-ui/README.md

 That ensures you are able to build the dotnet related stuff!

 2. Go to the VS Code Debug tab (Ctrl+Shift+D) and run the Server project.

+### Develop the sample Client (Angular based frontend)

+1. Make sure you installed [Node.js](https://nodejs.org/en/).

+> If you develop in a [devcontainer](https://code.visualstudio.com/docs/remote/containers) then you are already good to go!

+2. First run the backend (see previous chapter)

 3. After the Server is running navigate within your favorite command line to the `Client` directory and type: